SumoLogic/java-auto-instrumentation-operator/README.md

-# java-auto-instrumentation-operator
+# Sumo Logic OpenTelemetry Java Auto Instrumentation Kubernetes Operator

 This repo contains Kubernetes operator that allows auto instrumentation of Java applications.
-It does so by automatically injecting Java Auto Instrumentation agent and configuration
+It does so by automatically injecting Java Auto Instrumentation agent and configuration.

 # Installation

 ## Preparing the pods

 The deployment needs to have following labels applied:
-* `should-auto-instrument` set to *true*
+* `sumo-enable-instrumentation` set to *true*
-* `auto-instrumentation-exporter` preferably set to `otlp`
+* `sumo-traces-exporter` default set to `otlp`
-* `auto-instr-service-name` set to name the service should be presented in spans
+* `sumo-service-name` set to name the service should be presented in spans
-* `collector-host` set to host where spans need to be sent
+* `sumo-traces-collector-host` set to host where spans need to be sent

 For example: